Complaining: Advice to Help You Stop

 However, there are situations that you can change.
 For instance, the fact that you’ve made a mistake in the past is something impossible to change.

 Are you going to keep moaning and complaining about it?
 Are you going to keep going on in the present thinking of a past that you can’t change?

 Doing this is a waste of time and energy.
 You could be using this time for something much more useful.

 Learn to accept what’s happening to you.
 You can learn a lesson from everything to better yourself.
-You only have to stretch a little Are you ready to start?
+You only have to step a little out of your comfort zone.
+Are you ready to start?